Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: System Model

 \section{System Model}

-Consider the GoC system illustrated in Fig.~\ref{systemmodelfigure}.
-In this system, an edge node receives data from $N$ sensors indexed by ${n \in \{ 1, 2, \cdots, N \}}$ and is tasked with responding to queries from a set $\mathscr{C}$ of $C$ remote clients.
+Consider the GoC system illustrated in Fig.~\ref{systemmodelfigure}, where an edge node receives data from $N$ sensors indexed by ${n \in \{ 1, 2, \cdots, N \}}$ and responds to queries from a set $\mathscr{C}$ of $C$ remote clients.
 A query from client ${c \in \mathscr{C}}$ is a request for the value of the function ${z_{c}(\mathbf{x}(t))}$, while the edge node responds to it with an estimate ${\hat{z}_{c}}$.
 Each client asks a different type of query about the system state.
 The system operates in discrete time slots, labeled as ${t}$.
 In each slot, the edge node decides whether to poll a single sensor or refrain from doing so.
-The sensors observe NLDS, with its state represented as
+The state of the NLDS is